Lab in February 2026

 IPBS Graduate Student

-Hometown: Des Plaines, IL
+Hometown: Des Plaines, Illinois

 B.S., Elmhurst University, Biology major